Security Industry Association Profiles KoreLock and its New WIFI-direct Smart Lock

 SIA: What is your company's vision, and what are your goals for the security industry?

 Walter: Our vision is to be the universally adopted IoT technology hardware and services platform that powers access control and smart locking devices.
-We aspire to become increasingly relevant and to be disruptive in a positive way in the industry.
-We see the chance to promote a shift toward more interoperability than the large lock manufacturing entities.
+We aspire to become increasingly relevant and to be positively disruptive in the industry.
+We see an opportunity to promote a shift toward greater interoperability among the large lock manufacturing entities.
 Our singular focus on interconnection gives us a significant competitive advantage.
 We want to lower the barrier to entry, making it much simpler and more affordable to bring a new smart device to market.

 SIA: What might we not know about your company—or something new you're doing in the security industry?